-specifies an object on which to grant privileges. object-type can be:
+Specifies an object on which to grant privileges.
+If none is specified, it defaults to TABLE.
+See "Database Object Names for more details. object-type can be:

-- [TABLE] object, where object is a table or view.
-See Database Object Names. - [PROCEDURE] procedure-name, where procedure-name is the name of a stored procedure in Java (SPJ) registered in the database.
-See "Database Object Names. - [LIBRARY] library-name, where library-name is the name of a library object in the database.
-See "Database Object Names, - [FUNCTION] function-name, where function-name is the name of a user-defined function in the database.
-See "Database Object Names - FROM {grantee [,grantee] ... } specifies an auth-name from which you revoke privileges.
+- FUNCTION function-name, where function-name is the name of a user-defined function in the database. - LIBRARY library-name, where library-name is the name of a library object in the database. - PROCEDURE procedure-name, where procedure-name is the name of a stored procedure in Java (SPJ) registered in the database. - SEQUENCE sequence-name, where sequence-name is the name of a sequence generator. - [TABLE] object-name, where object-name is the name of a table or view. - FROM {grantee [,grantee] ... }

+Specifies an auth-name from which you revoke privileges.

-specifies the name of an authorization ID from which you revoke privileges.
+Specifies the name of an authorization ID from which you revoke privileges.
 See Authorization IDs.
+The authorization

-The authorization ID must be a registered database username, existing role name, or PUBLIC.
-The name is a regular or delimited caseinsensitive identifier.
+ID must be a registered database username, existing role name, or PUBLIC.
+The name is a regular or delimited case-insensitive identifier.
 See Case-Insensitive Delimited Identifiers.